I Like How It Feels: Music video

 The music video for this single premiered on Friday 30 September 2011 via his official website and Vevo.
 The video is directed by Enrique himself & features guest appearance from stars including singers Juanes, Pitbull, Nicole Scherzinger, Nayer, actors Eva Longoria, Ken Jeong, George Lopez and tennis player Serena Williams.
 The video starts with Enrique playing on a beach with his dog.
-The video proceeds with some clips of Enrique's Euphoria tour, night out parties, backstage banter and outdoor videos.
-The video depicts Enrique flying around Miami beach, playing Baseball with small children, riding speed-boat along with his dog and partying with his friends.
+The video proceeds with some clips of Enrique's Euphoria tour, night out parties, backstage banter, and outdoor videos.
+The video depicts Enrique flying around Miami Beach, playing Baseball with small children, riding a speedboat along with his dog and partying with his friends.
 Pitbull comes along during his verse also seen partying with Enrique.
 Ken Jeong is shown writing the song and also dancing it.
 The video ends with credits to all involved.

 Live Performance

 Enrique Iglesias performed the song as a medley of two songs on American Music Awards of 2011.
 He first sang 'I Like How It Feels' with Choir & then broke into Tonight (I'm Lovin' You) with guest rap from Ludacris.
 He also performed the song at 'Salvation Army Red Kettle Campaign at Dallas Cowboys Thanksgiving Day Game' as a medley of three songs.
 He started with 'I Like How It Feels' with guest rap from Pitbull followed by Tonight (I'm Lovin' You) & I Like It.